Nature and Culture

 Aims & Scope

-Editors: Sing C. Chew, Helmholtz Centre for Environmental Research - UFZ and Humboldt State University and
+Editors: Sing C. Chew, Humboldt State University, USA, and Helmholtz Centre for Environmental Research - UFZ and

 The mission of the journal is to move beyond specialized disciplinary enclaves and mind-sets toward broader syntheses that encompass time, space and structures in understanding the Nature-Culture relationship.
 The Journal furthermore provides an outlet for the identification of knowledge gaps in our understanding of this relationship.